Office Profile

 Aidan Donaghey is a project manager and an architectural designer driven by a passion for helping communities and those seeking to improve the built environment.
 With an insatiable curiosity for the art and science of making, he is a dedicated researcher and collector of technical, regulatory, and building-related knowledge.

-Aidan is currently a Master of Architecture candidate (Class of 2025) and holds a Bachelor of Science in Architecture from the Cummings School of Architecture at Roger Williams University.
+Aidan recently earned his Master of Architecture from Boston Architectural College and holds a Bachelor of Science in Architecture from the Cummings School of Architecture at Roger Williams University.
 While at Roger Williams University, he received two Student Academic Showcase and Honors (SASH) awards, a prestigious distinction granted to students with outstanding achievements.

 Our Process